$425,291Average Value$309Average Price per Sq Ft13Homes For Sale

 Many Lincoln restaurants have a distinct aesthetic or fun features to them.
 Diners at The Lincoln Pit Stop can enjoy burgers, fries and milkshakes while surrounded by nostalgic red-and-chrome 1950s décor.
 In addition to serving home-cooked meals, Lambkin’s hosts bingo games every Wednesday at 7pm.
 Scapegoat Eatery includes a pool table and a small stage for live music acts.
 Family-owned grocery store D&D Foodtown supplies Lincoln residents with deli items, meats and fresh produce.

-Bootlegger is a a favorite for Lincoln residents.
+Bootlegger Inn is a longtime local favorite for a casual meal.

 1/2